 3. RICE-A-RONI & PASTA RONI

 Through Rice-A-Roni and Pasta Roni, PepsiCo offers a fast and simple-to-make side dish customers can easily prepare.
 This brand is a popular treat from San Francisco, California.
-However, the brand is failing to stand out to competitors and its consumption has been, for the past few years, in slow but steady decline.
+However, the brand is failing to stand out from competitors and its consumption has been, for the past few years, in slow but steady decline.

 At the same time, the brand sells on the basis that its offering is easy-to-make and prepare.
 However, all pasta and rice products sold today are easy-to-make and prepare.
 Therefore, the apparent competitive advantage disappears.
 Moreover, the brand does not necessarily fit PepsiCo’s corporate strategy of focusing on product innovation to keep delighting customers with healthier offerings that align with the current consumption trends.